-Search the ALAMEDA County MLS (Multiple Listing Service) for YOUR castle by clicking on the link below:
+Search ALAMEDA County Pleasanton Homes for YOUR castle by clicking on the link below:

-To search the MLS (Multiple Listing Service) for homes for sale in Pleasanton, click on the link to the Alameda County MLS, above.
+To view homes for sale in Pleasanton, click on the link, above.
 To search for homes for sale in some OTHER San Francisco bay area county, scroll down to the yellow box at the bottom of the page and click on the corresponding link.